derbyjs/derby/index.md

 > ### `segment = `model.leaf` ( )`
 >
 > **segment:** Returns the last segment for the reference path.
 This may be useful for getting indicies or other properties set at the end of a path

+{% highlight javascript %}
+room = model.at('_room');

+// These are equivalent:
+room.at('name').set('Fun room');
+room.set('name', 'Fun room');

+// Logs: {name: 'Fun room'}
+console.log(room.get());
+// Logs: 'Fun room'
+console.log(room.get('name'));

+// Array methods can take a subpath as a first argument
+// when the model alias points to an object room.push('toys', 'blocks', 'puzzles');
+// When the model alias points to an array, no subpath
+// argument should be supplied room.at('toys').push('cards', 'dominoes');
+{% endhighlight %}
+{% highlight coffeescript %}
+room = model.at '_room'

+# These are equivalent:
+room.at('name').set 'Fun room'
+room.set 'name', 'Fun room'

+# Logs: {name: 'Fun room'}
+console.log room.get()
+# Logs: 'Fun room'
+console.log room.get('name')

+# Array methods can take a subpath as a first argument
+# when the model alias points to an object
+room.push 'toys', 'blocks', 'puzzles'
+# When the model alias points to an array, no subpath
+# argument should be supplied
+room.at('toys').push 'cards', 'dominoes'
+{% endhighlight %}

+Note that Derby also extends `model.at` to accept a DOM node as an argument.
+This is typically used with `e.target` in an event callback.
+See [x-bind](#xbind).